mahemestry007/Learn_SQL/README.md

 This Repo is about learning basic SQL Commands

-Note :-  I REQUEST YOU TO DO NOT CHANGE ANYTHING IN EXCEL
+Note :-  I REQUEST YOU TO DO NOT CHANGE ANYTHING IN PROJECT